 Albany Law School will delay opening until 11am due to the weather.

-Professor Clark's talk will examine some possible tensions between gay liberation and contemporary social justice advocacy as it relates to social and economic equality, free expression, and sexual autonomy.
+His talk examined some possible tensions between gay liberation and contemporary social justice advocacy as it relates to social and economic equality, free expression, and sexual autonomy.

 The Katheryn D. Katz ’70 Lecture Series was established in 2014 to focus on the family law topics that Professor Katz made central to her teaching, including domestic violence, gender and the law, children and the law, reproductive rights, and inequality.
 Previous Katz lectures were delivered by Professors Melissa Breger (2015),

 Donna Young (2016), and

 Professor Clark's research interests include constitutional law, conflict of laws, employment discrimination, and LGBT rights.
 His recent articles include "Senators Can't Be Choosers: Senate Moratoriums on Supreme Court Nominations and the Separation of Powers," forthcoming in the

 Kentucky Law Journal; "President-Shopping for a New Scalia: The Illegitimacy of 'McConnell Majorities' in Supreme Court Decision-Making" in the